neo-oink/mana-a-mana/README.md

 # mana-a-mana
-a party game for kids
+a party game for kids.

 ![](./mana-a-mana.svg)